 The normal house dressing at Olive Garden contains 80 calories, swap to low-fat and it has just 30 calories – so, not a bad saving.
 The low-fat is also a good choice if you don’t want a naked salad – even with the low-fat dressing the salad is still a little lower than the soup.

 What is the Lowest Calorie ‘Create Your Own Pasta’ Dish?

-You pick your favourite pasta shape and a sauce to go on top – but on the menu it tells you the calories can range from 530 to 1300 – so, what combo is lowest?
+You pick your favorite pasta shape and a sauce to go on top – but on the menu, it tells you the calories can range from 530 to 1300 – so, what combo is lowest?

 The answer is to pick the Spaghetti which is the lowest calorie pasta at 340 calories a serving (the Rigatoni is highest at 440) – topped with the Marinara Sauce, 150.
 That’s just 390 calories.

 Remember you’ll also want to factor in the salad – which adds another 70 calories.